Chris35Wills/synthetic_channel_mesh/README.md

 - 08_get_minimum_surface_from_stack.r
 	- Where multiple synthetic channels have been created within an AOI, overlaps are likely such as at confluences.
 	- This combines all of the rasterised synthetic channels, taking the minimum elevation at overlaps, thus preserving deeper channels within a system.
-	- Returned from this script are raster (geotif) and point xyz (csv) datasets of the combined synthetic dataset.
+	- Returned from this script are raster (GeoTIFF) and point xyz (csv) datasets of the combined synthetic dataset.

 - 09_combine_and_interp.r
 	- This provides an example of how you can integrate the synthetic points with other observations using simple interpolation to provide a DEM with your synthetic channel - a quick way to compare a surface with and without synthetic intervention.